-ASHTANGA YOGA RAUM FRANKFURT (Christian O. Braun) informs customers about the company’s offers and news at regular intervals with a newsletter.
-In principle, the newsletter can only be received by the data subject if: the data subject has a valid e-mail address.
+ASHTANGA YOGA RAUM FRANKFURT informs customers regularly with a newsletter about enterprise offers and news.
+In principle, the newsletter can only be received by the data subject if the data subject has a valid e-mail address.

 The subscription to our newsletter can be cancelled by the data subject at any time.
 For the purpose of revoking the newsletter receipt, a corresponding link can be found in the newsletter.
 It is also possible to unsubscribe from the newsletter at any time directly on the website of the controller or to communicate this to the controller in other ways.